NickLiffen/ghas-enablement/README.md

 ## Running this within a Codespace?

-There are some key considerations which you will need to put into place if you are running this script within a GitHub Codespace:
+There are some key considerations that you will need to put into place if you are running this script within a GitHub Codespace:

 1. You will need to add the following snippet to the `.devcontainer/devcontainer.json`: